 This pandemic hasn’t had a whole lot of bright spots, but shining a spotlight on the need for improved accessibility was one net positive.
 LightHouse for the Blind and Visually Impaired embraced this trend by focusing their Giving Tuesday campaign on making their camp retreat accessible for all guests.
 Plus, they threw in a healthy dose of environmental awareness—always a good idea!

-Telling stories that resonate
+Telling stories that resonate—in multiple formats

-In a time when the world feels divided, we often long for bygone, simpler days.
+For example, in a time when the world feels divided, we often long for bygone, simpler days.
 By capturing that wistfulness and appealing to donors as human beings, Camp Kesem weaves a giving story that connects to its audiences.
 In the year ahead, this type of evocative storytelling will be ever more important.

 Making it human

-We were a bit surprised by the “no subject” in the subject line, but International Rescue Committee’s simple, personalized Giving Tuesday appeal is a great way to make an impression.
+And while we're talking about giving your content that human touch: we were a bit surprised by the “no subject” in the subject line, but International Rescue Committee's simple, personalized Giving Tuesday appeal is a great way to make an impression.
 No graphics, no giving options—just that little “sent from my iPhone” at the bottom, showing you that a real person actually hopped on their phone to send the request.
-We’ve all been there.
+We've all been there.

 Focusing on the positive